Start Learning CFD Simulation by ANSYS Fluent

 About This Lesson

-This lesson walks you through a CFD simulation of air–fuel mixing in an engine manifold using the Species Transport model without chemical reactions.
+This project presents a CFD simulation of air–fuel mixing in an engine manifold using the Species Transport model without chemical reactions.
 The manifold has two inlets — one supplying air, one supplying a multi-component fuel gas — and three outlets, of which only one is open while the other two are blocked (treated as walls).
 The goal is to study how the species mix as they travel through the manifold and to evaluate the pressure on the blocked surfaces.
+As the opening project of the Species Transport: Beginner CFD Training Package, it introduces the model in its simplest form — tracking and mixing multiple species without chemistry — establishing the foundation the dispersion and reacting-flow cases build on.